purvitrivedi/image-editing-app/README.md

-The views.py and urls.py has 3 main requests:
+The views.py and urls.py have 3 main requests:

-* path '': GET to see all Images Uploaded, POST to upload a new image and get a URL/B64 in response
+* path '': GET to see all Images Uploaded, POST to upload a new image and get a URL/base64 in response
 * path'<int:pk>/': GET a single Image
 * path'thumbnails/': GET a list of thumbnails

 Image POST request: